-This article assumes that you have created an account on Amazon’s Web Service (AWS) and have a working knowledge of configuring WordPress.
+This article, Connecting SES to WordPress, assumes that you have created an account on Amazon’s Web Service (AWS) and have a working knowledge of configuring WordPress.
 On AWS, you may a free tier option to use, but it’s a good practice to add a billing method as a backup.

 You’ll also have to have access to your domain’s DNS settings so that you can verify your domain with AWS.